 The test is closed book, closed notes, closed internet.
 You are allowed to use scratch paper and a pencil.
-You can also use a calculator app that is integrated with the computer you are using to take the exam -- separate handheld calculators are not allowed.
+Calculators are NOT allowed.

-The midterm covers all material up to and including the lessons covered the week of the midterm.
+The midterm covers all material up to and including the lessons listed in the schedule before the midterm.